legdna/lazuli-launcher/README.md

-# **Oraclès Launcher**
+# **Lazuli Launcher**

-Oraclès Launcher is the official launcher for the Oraclès Discord server.
+Lazuli Launcher is the official launcher for the Oraclès Discord server.
 It enables players to seamlessly connect and play on the Oraclès Minecraft server and the Terraclès Terraria server.

 ---